-AFDS reported a net loss of \$0.1 million during 2008, compared with net income of \$41.7 million in 2007.
-This decline primarily reflected a \$44.6 million increase to the provision for credit losses resulting from the continuing economic and automobile industry related weaknesses in our regions, as well as declines in values of used vehicles, which have resulted in lower recovery rates on sales of repossessed vehicles.
+AFDS reported a net income of \$9.7 million during 2008, compared with net income of \$46.0 million in 2007.
+This decline primarily reflected a \$38.4 million increase to the provision for credit losses resulting from the continuing economic and automobile industry related weaknesses in our regions, as well as declines in values of used vehicles, which have resulted in lower recovery rates on sales of repossessed vehicles.

-Fully taxable equivalent net interest income increased \$9.0 million, or 7%, reflecting strong automobile loan origination volumes which totaled \$2.2 billion during 2008, compared with \$1.9 billion in 2007.
+Fully taxable equivalent net interest income increased \$10.7 million, or 8%, reflecting strong automobile loan origination volumes which totaled \$2.2 billion during 2008, compared with \$1.9 billion in 2007.
 Although declining in recent months, automobile loan origination volumes increased 16% during 2008 compared with 2007.
 This increase reflected the consistent execution of our commitment of service quality to our dealers, as well as market dynamics that have resulted in some competitors reducing their automobile lending activities.
-Average lease balances (operating and direct leases, combined), declined \$0.5 billion reflecting consistent declines in automobile lease production volumes since the 2007 second quarter, as well as the decision during the 2008 fourth quarter to discontinue lease origination activities.
-The increase in total net average loans and leases was partially offset by a decline in the net interest margin to 2.39% in 2008 from 2.52% in 2007 due to higher balances of noninterest earning assets, primarily operating leases.
+Average lease balances (operating and direct leases, combined) declined \$0.5 billion reflecting consistent declines in automobile lease production volumes since the 2007 second quarter, as well as the decision during the 2008 fourth quarter to discontinue lease origination activities.
+The increase in total net average loans and leases was partially offset by a decline in the net interest margin to 2.49% in 2008 from 2.60% in 2007 due to higher balances of noninterest earning assets, primarily operating leases.

-Noninterest income (excluding operating lease income) declined \$13.9 million primarily reflecting declines in servicing income as our serviced-loan portfolio continued to run-off, lower fee income from the sale of Huntington Plus loans as this program was reduced and ultimately discontinued in 2008, and declines in fee income associated with customers exercising their purchase options on leased vehicles.
+Noninterest income (excluding operating lease income) declined \$14.4 million primarily reflecting declines in servicing income as our serviced-loan portfolio continued to run-off, lower fee income from the sale of Huntington Plus loans as this program was reduced and ultimately discontinued in 2008, and declines in fee income associated with customers exercising their purchase options on leased vehicles.

-Noninterest expense (excluding operating lease expense) increased \$20.9 million primarily reflecting a \$17.7 million increase in losses on sales of vehicles returned at the end of their lease terms.
+Noninterest expense (excluding operating lease expense) increased \$19.5 million primarily reflecting a \$17.7 million increase in losses on sales of vehicles returned at the end of their lease terms.
 At 2008 year-end, market values for used vehicles, as measured by the Manheim Used Vehicle Value Index, declined to the lowest levels since April 1995.

-Automobile operating lease income increased \$5.9 million and consisted of a \$32.0 million increase in noninterest income, offset by a \$26.1 million increase in noninterest expense.
+Net automobile operating lease income increased \$5.9 million and consisted of a \$32.0 million increase in noninterest income, offset by a \$26.1 million increase in noninterest expense.
 These increases primarily reflected a significant increase in operating lease assets resulting from all automobile lease originations since the 2007 fourth quarter being recorded as operating leases.
 However, as previously noted, lease origination activities were discontinued during the 2008 fourth quarter.

-AFDS reported net income of \$41.7 million in 2007, compared with \$59.8 million in 2006.
-This decrease primarily reflected: (1) \$16.4 million increase to the provision for credit losses due to economic weaknesses in our markets, (2) \$9.2 million decrease in net automobile operating lease income due to lower average operating lease assets, (3) \$6.6 million decline in nonrelated automobile operating lease noninterest income, reflecting declines in lease termination income and servicing income due to lower underlying balances, and (4) \$1.1 million decline in net interest income due to tightening yields.
+AFDS reported net income of \$46.0 million in 2007, compared with \$61.4 million in 2006.
+This decrease primarily reflected: (1) \$16.4 million increase to the provision for credit losses due to economic weaknesses in our markets, (2) \$9.2 million decrease in net automobile operating lease income due to lower average operating lease assets, and (3) \$8.0 million decline in nonrelated automobile operating lease noninterest income, reflecting declines in lease termination income and servicing income due to lower underlying balances.

-These above factors were partially offset by the benefit of a decreased provision for income taxes, and a \$5.3 million decline in nonrelated automobile operating lease noninterest expense, primarily reflecting a decline in lease residual value insurance and other residual value related losses due to an overall decline in the lease portfolio.
+These above factors were partially offset by the benefit of a decreased provision for income taxes, and a \$8.0 million decline in nonrelated automobile operating lease noninterest expense, primarily reflecting a decline in lease residual value insurance and other residual value related losses due to an overall decline in the lease portfolio.

-Private Financial, Capital Markets, and Insurance Group (PFCMIG)
+Private Financial Group (PFG)